 Gap junctions are expressed in virtually all tissues and cells, but most notably in cell types that are involved in direct electrical communication, such as neurons and cardiac muscle.

-Gap junction are also called
+Gap junctions are also called

 communicating junctions, macula communicans, or nexuses.
 These are connections that allow for the

 direct passage of molecules between two cells.
-Gap junctions consists of a various number of

 two cells can vary as well.